We have an exciting opportunity for those dreaming of a career as an aircraft engineer!

-Yes, there will be a full induction at the Hangar so you know what to expect when returningafter a years’ worth of theoretical technical knowledge and skill practicing.
+Yes, there will be a full induction at the Hangar so you know what to expect when returning after a years’ worth of theoretical technical knowledge and skill practising.

 Will I be provided with a uniform?

-Yes, all uniform and protective clothing is provided free of charge.
+Yes, all uniform and protective clothing are provided free of charge.

 Will I be provided with tools?